paulovn/aiml-chatbot-kernel/README.rst

 ---------

 Once installed, an *AIML Chatbot* kernel will be available in the Notebook **New** menu.
-Starting one kernel will create a chatbot.
-The chatbot is initially empty but can be loaded with a couple of predefined DBs.
-Use the ``%help`` magic for some instructions.
+Starting one such kernel will create a chatbot.
+The chatbot is initially empty but can be loaded with a couple of predefined DBs (use the ``%help`` magic for initial instructions).

+Notebook input is of two kinds:
+ * Regular text cells are considered human input and are sent to the chatbot, which produces its corresponding output
+ * Cells starting with ``%`` contain "magic" commands that affect the operation of the kernel (load AIML databases, inspecting/modifying bot state, saving/loading state to/from disk, etc).
+Use the ``%help`` magic for some instructions, and ``%lsmagics`` to show the current list of defined magics (magics have autocompletion and contextual help).

 AIML